globalizejs/globalize/doc/api/message/message-formatter.md

 ## .messageFormatter( path ) ➡ function([ variables ])

 Return a function that formats a message (using ICU message format pattern) given its path and a set of variables into a user-readable string.
 It supports pluralization and gender inflections.

 Use [`Globalize.loadMessages( json )`](./load-messages.md) to load
 messages data.

 ### Parameters

-**path**
+#### path

-String or Array containing the path of the message content, eg.
-`"greetings/bye"`, or `[ "greetings", "bye" ]`.
+String or Array containing the path of the message content, eg., `"greetings/bye"`, or `[ "greetings", "bye" ]`.

-**variables** (optional)
+#### variables

+Optional.
 Variables can be Objects, where each property can be referenced by name inside a message; or Arrays, where each entry of the Array can be used inside a message, using numeric indices.
 When passing one or more arguments of other types, they're converted to an Array and used as such.

 ### Example

 You can use the static method `Globalize.messageFormatter()`, which uses the default locale.

 ```javascript
 var formatter;